NitikaNahata/NitikaNahata.github.io/README.md

 # NitikaNahata.github.io
-This is a personal portfolio
+This is a personal portfolio of my work.